Delve into Some Interesting Facts about the Toasts of Ireland

 Strengthen Your Memory

 Whiskey can get you drunk, but it can enhance your memory and boost it as well.
 It does so by slowing down the formation of dementia through the antioxidants they contain.
-It gives your life an amazing timeline, for it prevents plaque from building up.
-This plaque that causes Alzheimer’s and you’ll enjoy a long life with great memories.
+It gives your life a fantastic timeline, preventing plaque from building up.
+This plaque causes Alzheimer’s, and you’ll enjoy a long life with great memories.
 It can boost your immune system too.

-The Irish mythology is an ocean of amazing tales and legends.
-However, the legends have not directly mentioned the toasts of Ireland, but it gave us an insight into their existence.
-One of the most popular tales of Ireland involved the leprechauns.
+The Irish mythology is an ocean of fantastic tales and legends.
+However, the legends do not directly mention Ireland’s toasts, but they give us an insight into their existence.
+One of the most famous tales of Ireland involved the leprechauns.
 They appeared in several movies and tales.
-Leprechauns are fairies, male fairies actually, who was sly and always drunk.
-The most famous tales about them involved them trying to get money from the wealthy people.
+Leprechauns are fairies, male fairies actually, who were sly and always drunk.
+The most famous tales about them involved them trying to get money from wealthy people.
 Leprechauns had related creatures called the claurichauns.
 They looked a lot like them.
-However, the leprechauns had tiny bodies while the others had taller ones.
+However, the leprechauns had tiny bodies, while the others had taller ones.

 Leprechauns and Being Drunk

-How those fairy creatures treat you depend solely on how you treat them.
-Leprechauns show despise or respect towards you through treating your beer.
+How those fairy creatures treat you depends solely on how you treat them.
+Leprechauns show despise or respect towards you by treating your beer.
 They are friendly if you treat them with respect.
-These creatures would even protect your cellar of wine, beer, and whiskey.
-On the other hand, they can destroy your cellar if you happen to mistreat them.
+These creatures would even protect your wine, beer, and whiskey cellar.
+On the other hand, they can destroy your cellar if you mistreat them.

-So, enjoy the start of the New Year, attend a nice party and dance your heart away.
-Drink up your favorite glass of wine and do one of the best toasts of Ireland.
+So, enjoy the start of the New Year, attend a lovely party and dance your heart away.
+Drink up your favourite glass of wine and make one of the best toasts of Ireland.

 Leave a comment